 Select A Section

-- Examples Of How Trailing Leads Could Cause An Injury
+3. Examples Of How Trailing Leads Hazards Could Cause An Injury

 Can I Claim For An Accident At Work Caused By Trailing Leads, Wires Or Cables?

-If you have been injured in a workplace accident caused by trailing leads or cables, you would not automatically be able to claim compensation.
-To have a valid personal injury claim, you would need to prove:
+If you have been injured in a workplace accident caused by trailing leads or hazards similar to those, then you may be eligible to claim compensation if the following can be proven:

-- The breach caused you to suffer an injury.
+• The breach caused you to suffer an injury in a subsequent accident.

 I Was Injured Due To Trailing Leads – How Long Do I Have To Claim?